slackapi/bolt-js/docs/_tutorials/getting_started.md

 > 💡 We recommend using a workspace where you won't disrupt real work getting done — [you can create a new one for free](https://slack.com/get-started#create).

-After you fill out an app name (_you can change it later_) and picking a workspace to install it to, hit the `Create App` button and you'll land on your app's **Basic Information** page.
+After you fill out an app name (_you can change it later_) and pick a workspace to install it to, hit the `Create App` button and you'll land on your app's **Basic Information** page.

 This page contains an overview of your app in addition to important credentials you'll need later, like the `Signing Secret` under the **App Crendentials** header.